hazelcast/hazelcast-jet-demos/bitcoin-death-cross/README.md

 <h2>Disclaimer</h2>
 This is a code example, <b>not trading advice</b>.
 Do not use it to make investment decisions.
 Please!
 <h2>Background</h2>
-In the graph at the top of this post, the price of Bitcoin is shown as a <span style="color: blue;">blue line</span>.
+In the graph at the top of this post, the price of Bitcoin is shown as a <font color="blue">blue line</font>.

 The price goes up and down, and to the human eye, it's relatively clear that it peaked in December 2017.